Ec2dieBee/NSPW/README.md

 Heavy Shotguns and Bolt-Action Rifles require press LMB manually to pump/bolt

 # Gun Support?
-CS:S Weapons,HL2 firearms(not crossbow or rpg,lol)(not including 357,sad)
+CS:S Weapons,HL2 firearms(not crossbow or rpg,lol)

 # Anything required?
 Actually,NOTHING but your brain,be creative plz